Ballywalter: Religion

 The Ballywalter Presbyterian Church is situated in the Main Street.
 It is one of the oldest Presbyterian churches in Ireland being established in 1626.

+Orange Order

 A Loyal Orange Lodge, working under the authority of the Grand Orange Lodge of Ireland, sits in the Orange Hall, Main Street, Ballywalter.
 It takes the title of Ballywalter Heroes Loyal Orange Lodge, number 1884, and is itself part of the Upper Ards District LOL No 11, in the County Down Grand Orange Lodge.
 It was first formed in the village in the mid-19th century and has had continued membership to the present day.

+In 2026, Ballywalter was chosen to host the North Down Twelfth.
+Ballywalter Heroes led the Twelfth of July processions which attracted large crowds.

+Royal Black Institution

+Ballywalter Crimson Arrow Royal Black Preceptory 675 is a preceptory in the Royal Black Institution.
+They take part is various parades, including the 13 July Royal Black Parade and the Last Saturday in August parade.
+The lodge gets its name from the ninth degree of the institution, the "Crimson Arrow" degree.

+Music

+Ballywalter Flute Band, established in 1953, is a marching band consisting of flutiests, flag bearers and drummers, including snare drummers and a bass drum player.

 Sport

-Ballywalter Recreation F.C. has become well known, due to the talent in the younger teams, right through to the runner-up league and cup team, the Ballywalter rec u17s.
+Ballywalter Recreation F.C. is the village's local association football team that play in the Northern Amateur Football League.
+They have won the County Antrim Junior Shield twice, in 2001 and 2008.